-Kate White joined the Boston Conservatory faculty in 2000, teaching Writing Workshop I and II, Freshman Seminar, and electives such as On the Road, Into the Wild, Heavens on Earth, Intentional Communities, and Do the Right Thing.
-She was a founding member of the CARES committee at the conservatory and served on the committee for many years.
+Kate White joined the Conservatory faculty in 2000, teaching Writing Workshop I and II, Freshman Seminar, and electives such as On the Road, Into the Wild, Heavens on Earth, Intentional Communities, and Do the Right Thing.
+She was a founding member of the CARES committee at the Conservatory and served on the committee for many years.